 TV Repair Tools

 For tools, all you would need for most repairs is a Philips screwdriver.
 We recommend using a battery-powered screwdriver, simply because there are a lot of screws that secure the back cover of a TV (and, it’s a nice tool to have, too!).
 A few repairs may require the use of a digital multimeter (see Do I Need Test Equipment?).
-And for those of you who are familiar with video test patterns, you can Download a Free DVD that will display video test patterns on your TV.
+And for those of you who are familiar with video test patterns, you can download free test patterns that will display video test patterns on your TV.

 Some procedures may expose you to live circuit boards while the TV is plugged in, or powered on.
 These procedures are clearly marked with the warning, “Danger – High Voltage”.
 There are places in the chassis where high voltages do exist, and you could hurt yourself (to say the least) if you touch the wrong thing.
 On the other hand, some circuit boards would be harmless to touch, even with the TV plugged in and turned on.
 Nevertheless, just to be on the safe side, the warning in the article will remind you not to touch any part of any circuit board while the TV is plugged in with the back cover removed.
 You can read Danger - High Voltage! for more information.